Lecture : This week’s lecture will be an introduction to Digital Humanities and an overview of the unit. It will pick up themes from the unit title:

 |On the Explore page, see if you can find the Recreation Hut (hint – photographs will help!), then find it in the map view

 Do you think that the 3D visualisation on the Explore page is a kind of map?
 Why or why not?

 Go to the In Depth page and look at the 3D model of Hut Q2 -how many stumps support the structure?

 What do you think is the value of a project such as this?
 To what extent can it substitute for being there?

 After you have explored and discussed these projects, divide into groups and discuss these questions:

 – what is digital about the sites (beyond just being online)?

 – why are these projects part of the humanities (or are they not part of the humanities)?

 – what is contributed by situating material/information in space?

-We will also discuss digital identity and online presence: how should you behave in this environment?
+You will not be publishing online in this course, but we will nevertheless discuss digital identity and online presence: how should you behave in this environment?
 An important resource is the university guidelines for the use of social media in coursework, but you should also think about (and discuss) questions such as: